Windsor crossbow intruder sent sex texts to chatbot

 The Old Bailey heard Chail was encouraged by his AI girlfriend Sarai.

-The second day of his sentencing hearing was told the former supermarket work, from North Baddesley, near Southampton, had formed an "emotional and sexual relationship" with the chatbot.
+The second day of his sentencing hearing was told the former supermarket worker, from North Baddesley, near Southampton, had formed an "emotional and sexual relationship" with the chatbot.

 Psychiatrist Dr Nigel Blackwood told the court Chail was "socially isolated" and had difficulty developing relationships.